jonsofte/ip-watcher/Readme.md

 ### Configuration of the container/service

-The following env variables must be provided to the container at startup:
+The following Environment Variables must be provided to the container at startup:

 ``` sh
 IPWatcher_Serilog__MinimumLevel__Default